Mackinac Island experiences four distinct seasons, each with its own unique personality.

 That said, your experience of Mackinac Island will be different depending on when you visit.
 Each season offers its own special attractions.

-After a winter hiatus while the Straits of Mackinac are frozen over, the ferry boats that shuttle visitors back and forth from the mainland to Mackinac Island resume a regular schedule of trips in late April.
-Visitors will notice the landscape coming back to life as Mackinac Island comes out of hibernation and spring wildflowers emerge in Mackinac Island State Park.
+After a winter hiatus while the Straits of Mackinac are frozen over, the Mackinac Island ferry boats that shuttle visitors back and forth from the mainland resume a regular schedule of trips in late April.
+Visitors will notice the landscape coming back to life as the island comes out of hibernation and spring wildflowers emerge in Mackinac Island State Park.

 Crowds on Mackinac Island are generally much smaller in the spring, before schools let out for the summer.
 That also means Mackinac Island lodging deals and special package rates are available, giving you even more value in the spring.

-Summer brings the most daylight to Mackinac Island, providing ample opportunity for things to do outdoors on Mackinac Island from early morning until late in the evening.
+Summer brings the most daylight hours, providing ample opportunity for things to do outdoors on Mackinac Island from early morning until late in the evening.
 It’s the most active time for hiking, biking, horseback riding, kayaking, golfing, boat charters, fishing and more in the refreshing lake breezes that give Mackinac Island the country’s best summer weather.

-Summer also brings special events to Mackinac Island including the annual Lilac Festival that celebrates the gorgeous June bloom, Fourth of July festivities including fireworks over the water and the prestigious W.T.
+Summer also brings special events including the annual Mackinac Island Lilac Festival that celebrates the gorgeous June bloom, Fourth of July festivities including fireworks over the water and the prestigious W.T.
 Rabe Stone Skipping Contest, and the Fudge Festival in August that honors Mackinac Island’s world-famous treat.

 Fall is also a great time to take advantage of year-end deals on clothing, gifts and other items as Mackinac Island shops clear out their inventory at the end of the season.
-Just before the ferry boats stop making regular trips to Mackinac Island at the end of October, the entire island enjoys one last hurrah for the tourism season with Halloween festivities including the annual Great Turtle Marathon and Half-Marathon, which is one of four unique Run Mackinac events held on Mackinac Island each year.
+Just before the ferry boats stop making regular trips at the end of October, there’s one last hurrah for the tourism season with Mackinac Island’s Halloween Weekend including the annual Great Turtle Marathon and Half-Marathon, which is one of four unique Run Mackinac events held on Mackinac Island each year.